 Career Builder recently named Baltimore one of the country’s “Best Cities for Recent College Graduates,” and it’s easy to see why.
 Baltimore is a city of neighborhoods, each with its own distinct personality and culture.
-You’ll have easy access to a thriving network of restaurants, museums, churches, ethnic festivals and cultural events.
-Enjoy Orioles games in summer and Ravens football in fall.
+If you make Baltimore your home, you’ll have easy access to a thriving network of people to meet, places to eat, and things to do.
+Each summer we host the nation’s largest free arts festival — ArtScape.
+In the warm months, you’ll find massive mobile sculptures racing across downtown and a weekend dedicated to celebrating the 1950s kitsch that made the city famous in movies and on Broadway.

-In Baltimore, success as a teacher depends on your willingness to become immersed in a community, your commitment to becoming a culturally responsive practitioner and your ability to develop relationships with your diverse students and their families.
+Educators who teach here must ensure a quality, culturally responsive education that improves learning outcomes for all of Baltimore’s children.
+In Baltimore, success as a teacher depends on your willingness to become immersed in a community, your commitment to becoming a culturally responsive educator and your ability to develop relationships with your diverse students and their families.
+Our teachers change Baltimore through their impact on their students.
+We stay in the classroom for four years, help stabilize schools and become educational leaders in our communities.

 First-year teachers return for third year of teaching